taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-advanced/03-redux-architecture.md

 --index.js
 ~~~~~~~~

-- navigate in the *component/* folder and create the following files for independent components
+Navigate in the *component/* folder and create the following files for your independent components.

 {title="Command Line: src/",lang="text"}
 ~~~~~~~~